opensoars/ma/README.md

 1. `<!--- TABLE_OF_CONTENTS -->`
 2. `<!--- /TABLE_OF_CONTENTS -->`.

-Define the location of your content by placing it between these two comments:
+Define the location of (where to place) your content by placing (it between) these two comments:

 1. `<!--- CONTENT -->`
 2. `<!--- /CONTENT -->`